Ada12/RCCE/example.md

 </table>

 ##### Decoration Component
 Sequence number ① in Figure 1 is a `Decoration Component`, which displays a nice activatable button.
-Varied interface appears by passing in different parameters, and several components ① can compose an `Intent Component`: a step bar.
+Varied interfaces appear by passing in different parameters, and several components ① can compose an `Intent Component`: a step bar.

 Here is a brief snippet of the code for components ①.
-Some functions and fragments are hidden, retain only the most explaining part.
+Some functions and fragments are hidden, and retain only the most explaining part.
 Among them，the parameters in **'Component.propTypes'** stand for the external interface that this component exposed, by way of passing in parameters, distinct different reused component is produced.
 These `Decoration Component` provide a better way for software reuse.
-A `Decoration Component` is extremely dependent on its father component so that it only the **'render'** function exists but lacks its own state and event handler functions.
+A `Decoration Component` is extremely dependent on its father component so that only the **'render'** function exists but lacks of its own state and event handler functions.

 ```jsx
 import React, { PropTypes as P } from 'react';